I’m pretty frustrated with the mattress industry.

 They’re all we sell.
 Explore the possibilities & start sleeping better right away.

-Like many industries, the mattress industry has gone through a period of cheapening the products in order to save on manufacturing costs.
+Like many industries, the mattress industry has gone through a period of cheapening products in order to save on manufacturing costs.
 Problem is, they market the cheapened product as a benefit to consumers — which couldn’t be further from the truth.

 At Bedrooms & More, when we deliver new mattresses to customers, we offer to take away and recycle (if possible) their old mattress.